guarin/voting_behavior_analysis/docs/index.md

 - The optimal pick for the Federal Council is seven members whose political orientation is best representing seven equal sized sub-groups of the National Council
 - The best single point representation of a group is at its center

 We therefore split the National Council in seven subgroups and pick the most central politican in each of them.
 This results in a set of federal councillors for the upcoming legislative that might be more representative that the one that got elected.
+Each group is represented by a color, federal councillors are shown in pink:

-<iframe src="assets/html/next_legislative_pick.html" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"></iframe>
+<div style="text-align: center;"><iframe src="assets/html/next_legislative_pick.html" width="100%" height="420" scrolling="no" seamless="seamless" frameborder="0"></iframe><</div>

 There is no overlap between our pick and the current federal councillors.
 None of "our" councillors were even a candidate at a Federal Council election.
 This indicates that our way of selecting an executive power is quite different from what is currently implemented.
 We also see that no member of the Green Party is part of our pick, even though a member of the Green Liberal Party (PVL) who historically never had a federal councillor make it into the list.

 This choice is limited by the fact that it is only suggests national councillors for becoming members of the executive, even though in practice several members of the Council of States also move to the Federal Council.
 Moreover, we could only suggest the next federal council based on the previous legislative period.
 Large shifts in seats hence would only be represented in the executive 4 years later.
 This is however in the interest of Swiss democracy, which has a strong focus on ensuring continuity and to prevent rapid changes making the political system unstable.
 Finally, other considerations are important for choosing the federal council, such as the region of origin or the gender.